MatiasPickett/mirakan-wiki/content/Homebrew/Leveling.md

 	- Actual NPCs that join the party
 	- Political alliances and favors

-In general I'm going to aim for slow leveling, also so that people can learn each of their class features with due time.
+In general I'm going to aim for **slow leveling**, also so that people can learn each of their class features with due time.